RoiArthurB/Side-Auto_Sci-Hub/README.md

 PS: If the plugin is not available on markets anymore, it must be due to the fact that it doesn't respect Market Policy, so build it from source (it's a very simple plugin based on JS API, so it should work on any browser version) and enjoy the plugin ! 😀😀

-PPS: If you love Sci-Hub too, support the project by sending a contribution to the Sci-Hub Bitcoin address: ***1K4t2vSBSS2xFjZ6PofYnbgZewjeqbG1TM***
+PPS: If you love Sci-Hub too, support the project by sending a contribution to the Sci-Hub Bitcoin address: ***12PCbUDS4ho7vgSccmixKTHmq9qL2mdSns*** (check if it hasn't changed before giving ;) )

-PPPS: If it's too complicated to install the plugin on Chrome/ium, consider switching to Firefox 🦊